 Venturi action, scour action, downwash and other factors, as discussed in the Appendix on wind flow phenomena, can be associated with large buildings, depending on their orientation and configuration.
 These serve to increase wind velocities.
 Open areas within a heavily developed area may also encounter high wind velocities.
 Consequently, wind force effects are common in heavily built-up areas.
-The Development site is open to a predominantly suburban setting to prevailing and remaining compass points with winds flowing over and between mature vegetation, low-rise buildings and open spaces.
+The Development site is open to a predominantly suburban setting to prevailing and remaining compass points with winds flowing over and between mature vegetation, low to mid-rise buildings and open spaces.
 As such, the surroundings can be expected to influence wind at the site to varying degrees.
-Note: Probes are positioned at points typically subject to windy conditions in a suburban environment in order to determine the worst-case scenario.

-High-rise buildings may exacerbate wind Figure A conditions within their immediate vicinity, to varying degrees, by redirecting wind currents to the ground level and along streets and open areas.
+High-rise buildings may exacerbate wind conditions Figure A within their immediate vicinity, to varying degrees, by redirecting wind currents to the ground level and along streets and open areas.
 In general, wind will split upon impact with a high-rise building, with portions flowing down the face of the building to the pedestrian level as downwash, where it is deflected, or otherwise redirected to flow along the building and around its corners, creating localized zones of increased pedestrian level wind (Figure A).
 Conversely, points situated to the leeside, or in the wake of buildings will often enjoy an improvement in pedestrian comfort.
 As such, it is reasonable to expect inclusion of the proposed development will alter wind conditions under specific wind directions and velocities from those of the existing site condition, resulting in an improvement over the existing conditions at some points, with more windy conditions at others.